 Obviously, there are things that the handlers cannot expose their puppies to; things outside the confines of prison.
 In order for the puppies to develop normally and get used to things in the outside world, volunteers help out.
 These weekend puppy raisers trained in socialization skills by PAALS, are assigned to a puppy for the year they are in the prison program.
 Each volunteer picks up his/her puppy on Friday night and returns him on Sunday night or Monday morning.
 Puppies spend their weekends in home environments and following the volunteers’ routine around town.

-During the two-year training period required to produce a service dog from a puppy, PAALS also provides programs for underserved youth, seniors, and individuals with special needs and who are considered at-risk.
+During the two-year training period required to produce a service dog from a puppy, PAALS also provides programs for underserved youth, seniors, and individuals with disabilities and who are considered at-risk.
 Please click below if you would like to make a donation to Prison PAALS.